Skip to the content.

 a) follow the structure set up by the xml schemata

-b) have relational intgrity where possible
+b) have relational integrity where possible

 Following sql scripts define the tables: